300Mbps Datarate, 5GHz Wireless Bridge. 15dBi Antenna, 29dBm, WPA/WPA2, POE/PS, 25ft. cat5e (2x), Pre-Configured - 1/4 mile - PAIR

 The site to site wireless Bridge antennas are pre-configured for "out of the box" installation and operation.
 External Signal LED's will assist with alignment and troubleshooting procedures.
 Maximum cat5e cable to be used on each end is 250ft.
 (Shielded cat5e is recommended).
 1 year warranty includes technical support.

-This complete link ships pre-configured for "out of the box" installation.
+This complete building to building wireless bridge kit ships pre-configured for "out of the box" installation.
 No configuration is required.
 Web based management allows for adjustment of TX/RX power, Security type, signal strength/signal noise reading, and real time throughput estimates.
 POE, PS, and pole mount hardware is included in the kit.
 Any 1-1.5" diameter mast/pole, will allow you to mount the antennas.
-If you require additional mounting hardware, please let us know.
+If you require additional mounting hardware for your 5GHz wireless bridge kit, please let us know.

 Connection to Network: